The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Molecular formation results

 through neutral exchange reaction with \ch{C2}

 and through charge exchange between O and \ch{CO+}

 Up until 450 days a major destruction pathway is through the charge exchange with \ch{O+},

-This reaction is endothermic and turns off when the gas gets too cool, consequently resulting in a major increase in the CO mass after 450 days once this destruction channel is quenched.
+This reaction is endothermic and turns off when the gas gets too cool, consequently resulting in a growth of the CO abundance after 550 days once this destruction channel is quenched.
 This is discussed further in \citet{liljegrenCarbonMonoxideFormation2020}.

 Other important destruction channels are collisions with Compton electrons,

 and through the reverse reaction of \eqref{eq:c2co}.
 These results broadly agree with the findings in \citet{liljegrenCarbonMonoxideFormation2020}, where CO formation was investigated in a Type IIP supernova using a smaller network model.